aether-machine/Oscilloplasm/README.md

 \frac{d^2x}{dt^2} + \omega^2 x = 0
 $$

 Where the second differential x'' (with respect to time) is passed through two voltage controlled integrators, and the inversion of the x output connected to the input to solve.
-Here, ω=2πf which is the angular frequency of the sine wave.
+Here, ω = 2πf which is the angular frequency of the sine wave.

 The complete equation with stabilization is: